Robert Devereux, 2nd Earl of Essex: Apprenticeship in the Netherlands

-In 1585 Essex came under pressure from his mother to establish a career as a courtier.
+In 1585, Essex came under pressure from his mother to establish a career as a courtier.
 He joined the entourage of his new stepfather Leicester (Lettice and Leicester married in 1578) and visited the royal court in September 1585.
 Leicester became a significant patron for his stepson, and he instilled in Essex a sense of unity with fellow Protestants across Europe.
-Despite his later status as a royal favourite, Essex went unnoticed by the queen in his early visits to court; she was preoccupied by both the Anglo-Spanish War and the Eighty Years' War.
+Despite his later status as a royal favourite, Essex went unnoticed by the Queen in his early visits to court; she was preoccupied by the Anglo-Spanish War and the Eighty Years' War.

 Essex was granted permission to accompany Leicester on a military apprenticeship in the Spanish Netherlands.
 He was appointed colonel-general of the English cavalry in the Netherlands, a prestigious position which signified his status as Leicester's new protégé.
-In September 1586 Essex and his horsemen successfully attacked a much larger Spanish force in the Battle of Zutphen, for which Leicester made him a knight-banneret.
-Leicester's nephew Philip Sidney, a beloved courtier mortally wounded at Zutphen, bequeathed one of his swords to Essex.
-In effect, Sidney transferred to Essex his dual roles as England's champion of Protestantism and Leicester's right-hand man.
+In September 1586, Essex and his horsemen successfully attacked a much larger Spanish force in the Battle of Zutphen, for which Leicester made him a knight-banneret.
+Leicester's nephew Philip Sidney, a beloved courtier mortally wounded at Zutphen, bequeathed one of his best swords to Essex.
+In effect, Sidney transferred to Essex his dual role as England's champion of Protestantism and Leicester's right-hand man.